The 5 Key Differences Between Nurse Triage and a Medical Call Center

 - Empowering Patients to Do More

-While call and contact centers make it hard to talk to a live nurse or physician, triage providers are always connected to the patient and ready to intervene to provide the best course of care possible.
+Call and contact centers can make it hard to speak to a live nurse or physician.
+On the other hand, triage providers connect directly to the patient and are ready to intervene to provide the best course of care possible.
 Whatever the method, self-service lowers the time patients and caregivers have to spend on the phone, which reduces costs and wait time.

 - Analytics and Reporting

-Because patient experience is not top of mind for call centers being that the goal of the call is simply to transfer or take a message, valuable insights are not able to be derived nor is continuity of care supported.
+Patient experience is not top of mind for call centers.
+Instead, the goal of the call is to transfer or take a message, so valuable insights cannot be determined, nor is continuity of care supported.

 - Advanced Routing to the Right Nurse or Physician

-Triage nurses are able to handle a significant percentage of calls.
-However, when calls do need to be forwarded to another party, having patient medical information on hand makes it easier to route patients to the most appropriate and skilled caregiver possible.
-The ability to pull data directly from the EMR empowers triage nurses with the information needed to make care decisions from the first call.
+Triage nurses can handle a significant percentage of calls.
+When necessary, nurses will escalate the situation to the appropriate skilled caregiver.
+It is easier to route patients when patient medical information is accessible.
+Pulling data directly from the EMR empowers triage nurses with the information needed to make care decisions from the first call.

-Patients want to have their concerns addressed quickly.
-They don’t like spending extra time defining their problem to multiple people nor do they want to be transferred multiple times during the same call.
-While this is often the case with call centers, triage service models route patient encounters more quickly and accurately than call or contact centers ever could.
+Patients want their concerns addressed quickly.
+It can be extremely frustrating spending extra time defining a problem to multiple people.
+Also frustrating?
+One phone call, multiple transfers.
+This is often the case with call centers.
+Conversely, triage service models route patient encounters more quickly and accurately than call or contact centers ever could.

 - Better, Consistent Patient Experiences